pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure adapter data selection with CSV files.md

 # Configure adapter data selection with CSV files

-Use EdgeCmd utility to import the adapter's data selection from and export it into a CSV (comma-separated value) file.
+Use EdgeCmd utility to import data selection from, and export it into, a CSV (comma-separated value) file.

 EdgeCmd utility recognizes the content in CSV format from the specified file path and converts it.